Screening is a process of identifying apparently healthy people who may be at increased risk of a certain disease or condition.

 The physical examination is usually carried out within 72 hours of your baby being born and again at 6 to 8 weeks old.

-The examination is a head to toe check and includes checking the eyes, heart and other organs.
+The examination is a head-to-toe check and includes checking the eyes, heart and other organs.
 Find out more about the NHS newborn physical examination programme.

 The hearing test is usually carried out before your baby leaves hospital or within a few weeks of birth.
 It aims to spot any problems with hearing so that the correct support can be offered.
 Find out more about the NHS newborn hearing screening programme.